schmittjoh/serializer/Resources/doc/index.rst

 @ExclusionPolicy
 ~~~~~~~~~~~~~~~~
 This annotation can be defined on a class to indicate the exclusion strategy
 that should be used for the class.
-Available strategies: all, or none

 ::